 Tuition and fees are payable at registration.
 Any special payment arrangements should be coordinated with the Business Office, Eder 104.
-A complete listing of current tuition and fees can be found at www.missouriwestern.edu/businessoffice.
+A complete listing of current tuition and fees plus payment due dates and options can be found at www.missouriwestern.edu/businessoffice.

 Students who complete the registration process must agree to pay the University according to an agreed upon payment schedule with the Business Office.
 Students who fail to meet the terms of the agreement may entitle Missouri Western State University to:

 - declare the full balance plus late fees immediately due and payable by law.